 If you have other insurance, tell your doctor, hospital, and pharmacy.
-If you have any questions about who pays first, or you need to update your other insurance information, call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
-You may need to give your plan member ID to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.
+If you have questions about who pays first, or you need to update your other insurance information, call Customer Care (phone numbers are printed on the back cover of this booklet).
+You may need to give your plan member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.

-Important phone numbers and resources
+CHAPTER 2 Important phone numbers and resources